-- We will develop and demonstrate a familiarity with a range of texts, terms, and theories of the study of feminist speculative and science fiction. - We will identify and articulate different ways to explore, close read, analyze, and critique literature and other texts. - We will use of a range of research tools and resources, including the university's special collections and archives, and we will find and evaluate sources appropriate to our subject of study. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use popular culture as vernacular theory to think, talk, write, and interrogate the world around us.
+- We will develop and demonstrate a familiarity with a range of texts, terms, and theories of the study of speculative and science fiction, particularly written by African American, Asian American, and other writers. - We will identify and articulate different feminist and queer ways to explore, close read, analyze, and critique literature and other texts. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use literature, art, and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.

 WE WILL spend the quarter asking and addressing difficult, challenging, and sometimes discomforting ideas, questions, and topics, focusing on different identities, bodies, histories, desires, experiences, and even struggles and violences.
-Whether on the page, screen, on campus, or in the community, we will explore and engage multiple perspectives, levels of familiarity with the
+Whether on the page, screen, on campus, or in the community, we